input-output-hk/cardano-node-wiki/Benchmarking.md

 As you can see, here we specify a profile that can be used on `bench-deployer` server.

-All the numbers will be described below.
+All the numbers are described below.

+## Benchmarking Profiles